Argentina is a civil law country, and its laws provide for three principal forms of not-for-profit private organizations (NPOs):

 Eligibility for membership is based on profession, age, gender, or like circumstances, but not on creed, race, or ideology;

-Members cannot be expelled or excluded except for particular reasons;
+Members cannot be expelled or excluded except for specific reasons;

-The organizations are authorized to carry out their activities by the National Institute of Mutual Action and are listed in the national registry of mutual entities;
+The organizations are authorized to carry out their activities by the National Institute of Cooperatives and Social Economy (INAES) and are listed in the national registry of mutual entities;

 They hold annual meetings of members; and